turbot/guardrails-samples/baselines/getting_started/azure/azure_check_encryption/README.md

-# Baseline - AWS Check S3 Policies
+# Baseline - Azure Check Encryption Policies

-AWS Check S3 Policies focuses on an example of a deeper baseline for a specific service.
+Azure Check Encryption focuses on an example of a deeper baseline for a specific service.

 Some of these policies overlap with other baselines.